Fat: the Misunderstood Macro – Are You Eating Enough?

-This is a whole other issue.
-Although it is high in monounsaturated fat, the way that it is produced, processed, and stored leaves a lot of questions regarding its inclusion in a healthy diet.
-(For a great article on canola oil, read this.)
+Although it is high in monounsaturated fat, the way Canola oil is produced, processed, and stored leaves a lot of questions regarding its inclusion in a healthy diet.

-- Add a teaspoon of olive oil or coconut oil when sautéing veggies for stir fries or omelets.
+- Add a teaspoon of olive or coconut oil when sautéing veggies for stir-fries or omelets.

 - Roast root vegetables like sweet potato and fresh beets with olive oil, salt, and balsamic vinegar.

-Generally the best fats to snack on are nuts and avocado.
-Most nuts contain healthy fat ratios as well as nice hit of protein to keep you satiated longer.
+Most nuts contain healthy fat ratios and a nice hit of protein to keep you satiated longer.

-- Eat a handful of raw almonds, walnuts, raw cashews, or pecans.
-(A little salt is ok)
+- Eat a handful of raw almonds, walnuts, cashews, or pecans.
+A little salt is ok.

-- 1 tablespoon of natural peanut butter eaten with a ripe banana is a great, satisfying snack.
+- One tablespoon of natural peanut butter eaten with a ripe banana is a great, satisfying snack.

 - 1/2 an avocado, salt, and celery is a great snack.
 Spice it up with a little hot sauce.

-A little oil makes salads taste great and as it turns out some of the nutrients in your salad can’t be absorbed without that fat.
+A little oil makes salads taste great, and some of the nutrients in your salad can’t be absorbed without that fat.